 Know About PCOD

-1- The most important part to be taken care of is Glycaemic Index (GI).
-The pcod diet should contain food item that controls the increasing level of this glycaemic index.
-PCOD diet should have green vegetables and lots of protein rich food.
+1- The most important part to be taken care of is the Glycaemic Index (GI).
+The PCOD diet should contain a food item that controls the increasing level of this glycaemic index.
+PCOD diet should have green vegetables and lots of protein-rich food.
+(4)

-2- Breakfast- The day should start with a healthy and nutritious food, especially for the one suffering with PCOD.
+2- Breakfast- The day should start with healthy and nutritious food, especially for the one suffering from PCOD.
 For a healthy breakfast, cereals, cornflakes, wheat flakes, oats, milk with low fat and sprouted grams will be ideal.
 It will help in losing weight.

 3- Seasonal Fruits, grams, lahiya are some light snacks which can be taken throughout the day at regular intervals.
 They enhance the metabolism of the body by 30%.